- Prep time

 - 3 leeks, cut into ½-inch slices

 Heat oven to 400°F.

-Add olive oil to the same pan over medium-high heat.
-Add chanterelles and cook until all of their moisture is gone and they begin to brown.
-Add leeks and parsnips and cook until the parsnips are tender.
+Add olive oil to the pan used to cook the pork.
+Add maitake mushrooms and cook on medium-high heat until all of their moisture is gone and they begin to brown.
+Add leeks, parsnips, carrots and pearl onions, and cook until the vegetables are tender and caramelized.
 Add 1 tablespoon butter and the chives and toss to incorporate.
 Remove from pan and set aside.

 In the same pan, add kohlrabi and Swiss chard and sauté over medium heat until the chard begins to wilt.
 Add the stock and bring to a boil.
 Add the remaining butter and season with salt and pepper.